 Read our latest columns on B2H from Mitch Colburn, Idaho Power’s director of Resource Planning and Operations:

-If you have questions about the Boardman-Hemingway project, or have information you want to share, email us at B2H@idahopower.com, or call toll-free at .
+If you have questions about the Boardman to Hemingway project or have information you want to share, send an email to firstname.lastname@example.org.